Ada-Developers-Academy/ada-build/readme.md

 | [Lesson 02 – Problem Solving](lessons/02-problem-solving/) |
 | [Lesson 03 – Work-flow Navigation](lessons/03-workflow/) |
 | [Lesson 04 – Effective Searching](lessons/04-effective-searching/) |

+## Learning to Code (Lessons 05 – 12)
+These lessons will introduce you to the fundamentals of programming including setting up your environment, writing your first program, learning programming vocabulary, and learning to store and interact with data.

 | Learning to Code |
 | :--- |